PreternaturalAI/AI/README.md

 import AI
 import OpenAI

-let llm: any LLMRequestHandling = OpenAI.Client(apiKey: "YOUR_KEY")
+let client: any LLMRequestHandling = OpenAI.Client(apiKey: "YOUR_KEY")

+// the system prompt is optional let systemPrompt: PromptLiteral = "You are an extremely intelligent assistant." let userPrompt: PromptLiteral = "What is the meaning of life?"

 let messages: [AbstractLLM.ChatMessage] = [
-        // the system prompt is optional
-        .system(PromptLiteral("You are an extremely intelligent assistant.")),
-        .user(PromptLiteral("What is the meaning of life?"))
+        .system(systemPrompt),
+        .user(userPrompt)
   ]

 // Each of these is Optional